What is a Dual Diagnosis?

 However, to get a dual diagnosis, at the AToN Center, we look for the following symptoms:

-1. Using substances to cope with a mental health disorder, or vice versa.
+1. Using a dependency on substances to cope with a mental health disorder, or vice versa.
 This is also known as self-medicating.

 2. Either or both the substance use disorder and mental health disorder worsening over time.

 It should be worth noting that on average, about half of the people who struggle with substance use disorder will, at some point, experience mental illness.
-This means that dual diagnoses should be a lot more common than they are.
+This means that dual diagnoses should be a lot more common than they are actually diagnosed.

 CO-OCCURRING DISORDER RISKS

-Recovering addicts with an untreated co-occurring disorder may have an increased risk of relapse.
+Recovering addicts with an untreated co-occurring mental health disorder may have an increased risk of relapse.
+Suffering from a mental health condition can impact the behavioral health of a recovering individual.

 Depression and addiction, for example, have several things in common, including: